 Using ‘should’ like statements can lead to feelings of guilt and disappointment.
 If you direct them at other people, then you can end up feeling disappointed, angry, and even resentful towards them.
 These statements are a negative thinker’s best friend.

 To be honest, I don’t really pay attention to ‘should’ type statements that I make, so I’m not sure if this is an issue for me.
 But apparently, they can increase anxiety and avoidance behaviours, of which I actually suffer.
 Not sure why this style of thinking doesn’t seem to be an issue for me.
-Maybe it’s because of the specific underlying belief at the core of my anxiety disorders (The Weirdness Of My Anxiety Disorders) and my drive to avoid everything.
+Maybe it’s because of the specific underlying belief at the core of my anxiety disorders and my drive to avoid everything.

 Examples of ‘should’ statements: